Final big busy broadcast hour performed by me, Rush Lynn Boy, your highly trained broadcast specialist, unique in the world of media.

 It burned me up.

-It was there's no question Clarence Thomas is right, it was a high-tech lynching that they uh launched at the very well, not the very end, but close to the end, because Clarence was going to get confirmed, and they just couldn't abide it.
+It was a high-tech lynching that they launched at the very, not the very end, but close to the end because Clarence was going to get confirmed.

-This was Thurgood Marshall's seat, and nobody had a right to be in it who wasn't a doctrinaire left-wing liberal extraordinaire African American.
+This was Thurgood Marshall's seat, and nobody had a right to be in it who wasn't a doctrinaire, left-wing, liberal, extraordinaire African-American.

-Here we are with Cruz leading three weeks out from the Iowa caucus, and we've had the issue has already been part of the political fabric with Obama and so forth.
+And we've had the issue has already been part of the political fabric with Obama and so forth.

-I don't care whether it's Trump or anybody Else, they're not going after Ted Cruz on the substance of his beliefs, his policies, his conservatism.
+They're not going after Ted Cruz on the substance of his beliefs, his policies, his conservatism.

 There were people attempting to say that Ted Cruz had caved in his opposition to ethanol.

-And he had not, he had not said one thing different.
+He had not said one thing different.

-It just it's one of these things they fear and expect, and so all it took was a misreported headline and lead, and people were made to believe it cruz had caved on ethanol, which he hadn't said one thing different.
+And so all it took was a misreported headline and lead, and people were made to believe that Cruz had caved on ethanol, which he hadn't.

-He might have been a little too cute in an answer to a question, but the substance was that he wants it phased out, the ethanol subsidies and mandatory usage and gas phased out by uh 2022, five years, essentially.
+He might have been a little too cute in an answer to a question, but the substance was that he wants it phased out, the ethanol subsidies and mandatory usage and gas phased out by 2022, five years, essentially.

-But he answered it in a different way, uh, which allowed people to write that he had caved on it.
+But he answered it in a different way, which allowed people to write that he had caved on it.

 But aside from that, nobody's going after Cruz on substance.

-If if Cruz wins, folks, if he wins a nomination, if he's elected president, this is not going to go away.
+If Cruz wins, folks, if he wins a nomination, if he's elected president, this is not going to go away.

 There will be lawsuits filed.